cokestrawberry/SYNCLOUD/README.md

-# Syncloud
+# SYNCLOUD
-Repository for Syncloud
+Repository for SYNCLOUD

+You can get v1.0 now (23/12/15)

 <hr/>